qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - i do not see the message i have sent where are they
 - i do not see my sent messages where are they
 - do not see my folders on your app
-- the emails in my sent folder are not all tbsp mail
+- the emails in my sent folder are not all there
 - why i can't see sent mails folders
-- how do i see my sent tbsp
+- how do i see my sent mail
-- i ism only seeing of a conversations in my sent folders why is that i was hoping to have all my emails under sent folders loaded
 - i no longer have a tab or folder of sent mail i need to see my sent mail folder how do i do this

 ## intent:need_dark_theme